THUBear-wjy/LogGrep/README.md

 A minimal working example for quick test.
 Each folder corresponds to a kind of log, inside which log files are cut into block (64MB for each).
 ## ./example_zip
 Empty by default.
 Compressed results during quick test can be found here.
+## ./LogHub_Seg_zip
+Empty by default.
+Compressed results during large test can be found here.
 ## ./output
 Empty by default.
 ## ./readline